DODOEX/docs/docs/pmm.md

 $$P_{margin}=iR$$

-$R$ determined by the following formula:
+Where $R$ determined by the following formula:

 $$if B<B_0, then R=1-k+(\frac{B_0}{B})^2k$$